 Chief Technology Officer: computer proficiency, technical expertise, leadership, analytical, communication and interpersonal skills, and teamwork.

-You should format your higher education cover letter to be read easily if sent over the email.
-A PDF is the best as it can be opened and viewed exactly how you created it.
-Remembering this is a good rule of thumb if you intend to attach it to the email or application website.
+You should format your higher education cover letter to be read easily if sent over email.
+A PDF is the best as it can be opened and viewed precisely how you created it.
+Remembering this is a good rule if you intend to attach it to the email or application website.

 It may be best practice to copy and paste your cover letter into the email body to ensure the hiring manager reads it.
 They may not open the cover letter as an attachment and instead go straight to the resume.

 The overall layout should follow the suggestions below:

 Address to Hiring Manager

-Whenever possible, while you are researching information about the position and the institution, note which may be reading your application.
-Some hiring managers may not care that the letter is addressed specifically to them.
+While researching information about the position and the institution, note who may be reading your application whenever possible.
+Some hiring managers may not care that the letter is explicitly addressed to them.

 Why take the chance and leave their name out when it could be critical to the person reading your cover letter?
 If the name is not listed in the job description, contact the Department of Human Resources to determine to whom it should be addressed.

 First Paragraph / Opening Sentence

 The first paragraph of your cover letter should state the position you are applying for, the institution you are applying to, and why you are the right candidate for the job.
 Add your applicable educational background if the job description requires a Bachelor’s or Master’s degree.

 The example below uses strong language and markets the professional for the Dean of Students position.
-This is the opportunity to briefly display what you can offer the college or university regarding their mission.
+This is the opportunity to briefly display what you can offer the college or university regarding its mission.

 Middle Paragraphs – Include Achievements

 The 2nd and 3rd paragraphs should describe your relevant qualifications and highlight your accomplishments.
 Make sure they pertain to the desired position.
 This is where examples of how your skills, experience, or research directly correlate with what the employer is looking for.